OffsetMods538/Loot-Table-Modifier/docs/src/content/docs/reference/actions.md

 ---

 :::note
-Fields marked as `Optional` have their value set to the default one.
+Fields marked as `Optional` have their value set to the default ones.
 :::

 Actions tell the mod how a matched loot table, pool or entry should be modified.